LaihoE/demoparser/src/parsing/README.md

 ```
 (slightly simplified from source code)

-Depending on which command it is we decode the message accordingly:

 ### Dem_packet
 DEM_Packet is the most common CMD.
 The DEM_Packet is decoded similarly to how the outer loop works: